Skip to main content

 To demote an organization admin to a non-admin member, hover over an active member in the member list and choose "Demote to member" from the contextual menu.

 The "Demote user from admin" dialog is displayed.
-Click "Confirm" to assign the organization member role.
-A notification confirms the change.
+Click "Confirm" to demote the organization admin.
+The organization admin icon is removed.

-You can also demote a member from the admin role, from the Edit member pane.
+You can also demote an organization admin, from the Edit member pane.

 User permissions for accessing Dynamic Content hubs, are set by assigning hub roles.